muffetlab/kohana/system/guide/kohana/upgrading.md

 - The `changed()` method now has a strict boolean return type and only returns true or false.
 - A new `changes()` method was added to retrieve the actual changed fields and their values.
+- The second parameter of the `ORM::values()` method is no longer optional.
+This change was implemented to enhance security by preventing mass assignment vulnerabilities.

 ### Request